 All of our Bone-In and Boneless Hams are fully cooked, ready to eat.
-To serve warm, remove all packaging from ham, including the bone cap and soaking pad, and place in a deep baking pan.
+To serve warm, remove all packaging from ham, including the bone cap and soaking pad or netting, and place in a deep baking pan.
 Add package drippings and 1/2 cup water in the pan, then cover the pan tightly with aluminum foil to retain moisture.
-Preheat your oven to 325°F and bake for 15 minutes per pound or until heated through.
+Preheat your oven to 325°F and bake for 15-20 minutes per pound or until heated through.
 Remove ham from oven.
 Let stand loosely covered with aluminum foil for 10 minutes before slicing to serve.
 That’s all there is to it.

 Boneless Hams 3 Pounds or Less

 In the oven: Remove ham from packaging and place in a baking pan.
 Add package drippings and 1/4 cup water in the pan, then cover the pan tightly with aluminum foil to retain moisture.
 Preheat your oven to 325°F and bake for 30 minutes per pound or until heated through.
 Remove ham from oven.
 Let rest for 10 minutes before serving.

 In the microwave: This method can be used for quarter hams, petite hams, and gourmets, but is not recommended for hams weighing more than 3 pounds.
 Add ham and 1/4 cup of water to a microwave safe covered dish.
 Cook for 6-8 minutes per pound or until heated through.
 Let rest for 5-10 minutes.